dist-ribut-us/docs/mixnetrouting/readme.md

     A → N1 → N2 → N5 → N6 → N3 → N4 → B

 This indirection can be used to mask traffic patterns.
+It can also be used to route things following the natural connections of a distributed hash table instead of needing to make one-off connections for routing.
+This is possible with the previous method, but the message will remain static during indirection which doesn't provide the additional masking.

 ### Additional Considerations